With root as default user, unable to have multiple RGW instances running

 The start-stop-daemon complains than an instance of ‘radosgw’ is already running, by starting the first daemon in the configuration and bails out from starting further instances:

 + start-stop-daemon --start

 However, by having a user specified in the relevant ‘client.radosgw.gateway’ sections, one can get around this issue.
 Wanted to confirm if this is indeed a regression or was it expected to behave so from the fix.

-#4 Updated by Sage Weil about 3 years ago
+#4 Updated by Sage Weil over 3 years ago

 diff --git a/src/init-radosgw b/src/init-radosgw index 6fb8ba2..b7569a0 100644 --- a/src/init-radosgw +++ b/src/init-radosgw @@ -100,7 +100,7 @@ case "$1" in echo "Starting $name..." if [ $DEBIAN -eq 1 ]; then - start-stop-daemon --start -u $user -x $RADOSGW -- -n $name + start-stop-daemon --start -u $user -x $RADOSGW -p /var/run/ceph/client-$name.pid -- -n $name elif [ -n "$SYSTEMD_RUN" ]; then $SYSTEMD_RUN -r su "$user" -c "ulimit -n 32768; $RADOSGW -n $name" else

 this would probably fix it.
 Pavan, do you mind testing?